 It may seem odd to see a post about ATVs on a beginner's dirt bike website, but not everyone can throw a leg over a dirt bike and ride off into the sunset.
 This isn't a dirt bike vs. ATV post - both machines have their place in the off-road world, but while dealing with manual shifting, clutching, and balancing may seem like fun to some people, it can be intimidating to others.
 An ATV might be an alternative for those who don't feel 100% comfortable riding a dirt bike.
-ATVs can offer off-road enthusiasts off-road and off-road experience, so when (or if) they're ready, they can segue to riding a dirt bike.
+ATVs gives riders some off-road experience, so when (or if) they're ready, they can segue to riding a dirt bike.

-ATV Basics: There are two types of ATVs - sport quads and utility quads.
+There are two types of ATVs - sport quads and utility quads.
 Sport quads are fast, can handle some jumps, are usually two wheel drive, have manual transmissions (clutch and shifting), and are much lighter than the utility quads.
-The utility ATVs (aka utes) have automatic trannys (no clutch or shifting), are heavier, come in both two-wheel drive and four-wheel drive, have loads of storage space, full floorboards, a comfortable seat, and there are scores (if not hundreds) of attachments such as winches, snowplows, rack boxes, chainsaw holders, gun racks, etc., etc., etc..
+The utility ATVs (aka utes) have automatic transmissions (no clutch or shifting), are heavier, come in both two-wheel drive and four-wheel drive, have loads of storage space, full floorboards, a comfortable seat, and there are scores (if not hundreds) of attachments such as winches, snowplows, rack boxes, chainsaw holders, and gun racks.
 Utility quads are more beginner-friendly than sports quads.
 Unlike dirt bikes, there are no longer any two stroke ATVs.
-The last two stroke quad was probably the long-running Yamaha Blaster which ceased production around 2006.
+The last two stroke ATV was probably the long-running Yamaha Blaster which ceased production around 2006.

-ATV Controls: Most ATV controls are fairly standardized, but some of the newer models have so many accessories that they're starting to look like airplane cockpits.
+Most ATV controls are fairly standardized, but some of the newer models have so many accessories that they're starting to look like airplane cockpits.
 Most basic ATVs have a thumb throttle, not a twist throttle like dirt bikes, and it's located on the right side of the handlebars.
 The left handlebar will probably have the electric start, headlight controller, a kill switch, and a lever that controls the front brake (where the clutch would be on a dirt bike).
 There is a foot-operated rear brake pedal on the right side floorboard.
 The gear shift lever is usually on the right side, (but Yamaha has theirs on the left) that has high, low, neutral, and reverse.
 The transmission is automatic so there is no clutch or shifting.
-In order to shift gears, you will probably need to depress the rear brake, similar to shifting gears in an car.
+The image below shows the controls on the ATV handlebars.

-Which ATV?
 Two wheel drive, four wheel drive, clutchless shifting, EPS, IRS, EFI, and ESP.
 What does it all mean? (electronic power steering, independent rear suspension, electronic fuel injection, and electric shift program).
 Although most ATVs have a similar basic design, each manufacturer offers different options.
 Here are a few of the model names for some of the popular utility ATVs in case you want to do more research: Arctic Cat, CanAm/BRP Outlander, Honda Rancher, Kawasaki Brute Force, Polaris Sportsman, Suzuki King Quad, and Yamaha Grizzly.
 The image below shows the ATV controls on a Polaris Sportsman.